axel-sirota/kafka-course/Java/lab6/exercise.md

 2- Create a simple main application to use the KafkaAdmin

-3- Create with the CLI a topic deliveries
+3- Create with the CLI a topic `deliveries`

 4- Delete it with the KafkaAdmin client

 5- Create again the topic with the client this time and describe it.

-6- insert some events and then delete them with the KafkaAdmin client.
+6- Insert some events and then delete them with the KafkaAdmin client.

 7- Shut down everything: